alexarchambault/case-app/README.md

 as one then runs into the same problem as [here](https://issues.scala-lang.org/browse/SI-5000) and [here](https://issues.scala-lang.org/browse/SI-7666).

-* Why depend on both shapeless *and* scalaz?

-shapeless is used mainly for its `LabelledProductTypeClass` mechanism. scalaz is used for its `Tag` mechanism - shapeless has a `Tag` mechanism as well, but one runs into the same problem as [here](https://github.com/scalaz/scalaz/issues/747) with it - this problem is fixed in scalaz 7.1, so we use the latter.

 * case-app uses `DelayedInit`, like `scala.App`

 It does this in order to delay the execution of the content